rhildred/rhildred.github.io.20170718/courses/CP104/challenge.md

 You will make a python chatbot for a messaging platform.
 There is a [recent example here.](https://medium.com/ddouble/how-i-came-to-love-an-annoying-millennial-bots-are-people-too-3d25fc2a14d8#.wn9rlqd76)

-Should you choose to accept this challenge you will make a chatbot in python and publish it on a free heroku account.
-You will publish to heroku via github, and I will require links to both your github and the site on heroku to give you a mark for the course.
+Should you choose to accept this challenge you will make a Kik or other messaging chatbot in python and publish it on a free heroku account.
+You will publish to heroku via github, and I will require links to both your github and the identity of your bot on heroku to give you a mark for the course.

 The asignment is in lieu of all other evaluation for this course.